China Says U.S. Has Begun 'Largest Trade War' In History, Retaliates With Tariffs

 He explains that he has already seen the effects in the pork industry.

 "Normally, if your papers are in order, the pork proceeds smoothly through customs and into the country," he says.
-"But what's happened increasingly, is suddenly it became much, much more difficult for pork to clear customs and that becomes very expensive — especially with a perishable product which can spoil in the port if its not kept in the right refrigeration condition."
+"But what's happened increasingly, is suddenly it became much, much more difficult for pork to clear customs and that becomes very expensive — especially with a perishable product, which can spoil in the port if its not kept in the right refrigeration condition."

 The White House, however, has cast its volley of tariffs as a long overdue move to rectify a longstanding imbalance in trade between the countries — particularly, as Trump has said, in China's "unfair practices related to the acquisition of American intellectual property and technology."